2024 Athletics Canada Bell Sucks Track and Field Championships/Trials Predictions, Recaps, and just overall Hot Takes Days 1-2

 We would like to give a shoutout to Majed Abu Mahareel, Palestine’s first Olympian who raced the 10,000m at the 1996 Games in Atlanta.
 He died two weeks ago from kidney failure as a result of Israel’s genocide campaign in Gaza that has rendered healthcare treatments inaccessible to many Palestinians.

 Canada allowed a record amount of military goods to be sent to Israel in 2023, even as numerous human rights groups have published lengthy reports that detail Israel’s apartheid system, including Human Rights Watch, Amnesty International, and B’Tselem.
 Canada also allowed millions of dollars of military goods to be sent after Israel began its latest military onslaught in October.
 This is one of the clearest cases of human rights violations occurring in the world today, but Canadian politicians continue to give both vocal and material support to Israel.
 It’s not so surprising that we support Israel’s occupation of Palestine though.
 Canada has been occupying Indigenous territory since this country was founded.
-Only 13 out of 94 calls to action made by the Truth and Reconciliation Commission have been fulfilled since its report was published in 2015, and we continue to do really great (sarcasm) stuff like fund militarized police units to push Indigenous folks off their land to build unnecessary oil and gas pipelines.
+Only 13 out of 94 calls to action made by the Truth and Reconciliation Commission have been fulfilled since its report was published in 2015, and we continue to do really great (sarcasm) stuff like fund militarized police units to push Indigenous folks off their land so that we can build unnecessary oil and gas pipelines on it.

 Canadian athletes competing out there this weekend should understand that if you fly the Canadian flag after winning your event, it validates the human rights violations this country is responsible for.
 No good this country does can justify the harm it causes.